 Cloud can be used as :-

-- Infrastructure as service (IaaS):
+- Infrastructure As A Service (IaaS):

-- Platform as a service (PaaS):
+- Platform As A Service (PaaS):

-- Software as a service (SaaS):
+- Software As A Service (SaaS):

-Here consumers are allowed to use the licensed applications (which they have subscribed).
+Here consumers are allowed to use the licensed applications (that they have subscribed).
 Its like on-demand software.
 In simple terms, it means we take subscriptions of the services we want and after that we are to those applications hosted in the cloud.

 Types of Cloud: